WOODWORKING BASICS: How to Apply Solid Wood Edging to Plywood

 • Video watch time = 2 minutes

-As for preparing strips, you’ll find a thickness planer ideal.
-Rough-cut some solid wood edging on your tablesaw, then plane multiple strips to create one smooth face.
+As for preparing strips, you’ll find a thickness planer ideal if you have access to one.
+Rough-cut some solid wood edging on your table saw, then plane multiple strips to create one smooth face.
 No need to worry about the other faces or sides.
 They’ll be cut and sanded later.
 Don’t have a planer?
 Tablesaw blades rated for veneer often create surprisingly smooth wood strips without the need for a planer at all.
 The smoothest cutting blade I’ve ever seen for ripping solid wood is Diablo’s Fusion blade.

 When it comes time to glue and clamp edging strips, place pairs of parts together in the clamps at the same time, strip to strip.
 This doubles output, while ensuring consistent clamping pressure across the entire length of each strip.
 Even when you’ve only got one piece of plywood to edge, lay a piece of scrap wood against the clamp jaws to spread pressure along the whole strip.
 Either way, use your fingers to make sure there’s at least a little bit of solid edging overhanging the top and bottom faces of both the sheet goods along the entire length of the part before setting it aside to dry.